 In addition to commercial fishing, the Port supports a diverse market of cargo transport and handles over $230 million in shipping of bulk commodities and break-bulk cargo.
 Barge operations move aggregate and break-bulk cargo to the Islands of Martha’s Vineyard and Nantucket.
-The reinstitution of coastal short sea shipping, the alternative to the Interstate-195 corridor and highway system for the movement of domestic freight, holds great opportunity for New Bedford to emerge as a critical hub in the distribution network.

 In fact, the Port does more break-bulk handling of perishable items than any other port in Massachusetts and the adjacent states.
 Commodities brought by refrigerated vessels from around the world primarily include fresh fruit and fish, as well as substantial volumes of frozen fish.
 The Port has direct Atlantic service from Norway calling at Maritime International Terminal every two weeks to satisfy the needs of Massachusetts fish processors and distributors.
 With its waterfront warehouse capacity, Maritime International has one of the largest U.S. Department of Agriculture-approved cold treatment centers on the East Coast for the use of restricted imported fruit.
 Port calls vary between one and two days per discharge.

 Finally, the maturing nexus between marine science and the fishing industry puts New Bedford on the forefront as a leader in marine education, research and technology.